 Dolphinfish, Coryphaena hippurus

-The Dolphinfish, Coryphaena hippurus, whose Spanish common name is dorado, is a species in the family Corphaenidae, the Dolphinfishes, known collectively as dorados in Mexico.
-Globally, there are only two species in the genus Coryphaena, both of which are found in Mexican waters of the Atlantic and the Pacific.
+The Dolphinfish, Coryphaena hippurus, whose common Spanish name is dorado, is a species in the family Coryphaenidae, the Dolphinfish, known collectively as dorados in Mexico.
+This fish is also known by its Hawaiian name, mahi-mahi.
+Globally, there are only two species in the genus Coryphaena, both found in all Mexican waters of the Atlantic and the Pacific.

-The Dolphinfish has an elongated compressed body with a maximum depth that is less than 25% of standard length.
-They are a brilliant metallic blue-green dorsally shading to a golden yellow ventrally with scattered iridescent blue green spots covering the head and body.
-These striking colors quickly fade to a uniform silver color upon death.
-The anal, caudal and pelvic fins are yellow; the dorsal fin is blue-green.
-Juveniles are golden with twelve dark bars on the sides; the caudal fin has white tips and the pelvic fins are black.
-Adults are sexually dimorphic with males have a bony crest on the forehead and a near vertical front snout profile.
+The Dolphinfish have elongated compressed bodies with a maximum depth that is less than 25% of standard length.
+They are a brilliant metallic blue-green dorsally transitioning to golden yellow ventrally with scattered iridescent blue green spots covering their head and body.
+These striking colors quickly fade to uniform silver upon death.
+Their anal, caudal, and pelvic fins are yellow and their dorsal fin is blue-green.
+Juveniles are golden with twelve dark bars on their sides; their caudal fin has white tips and their pelvic fins are black.
+Adults are sexually dimorphic with males featuring a bony crest on their forehead and a near vertical front snout profile.
 Females have rounded heads.
-They have large mouths with numerous small teeth in bands on the jaws and a patch of teeth of small oval teeth on the tongue.
-The anal fin has a long base with twenty five to thirty one rays with a concave anterior outer edge extending nearly to the caudal fin.
-The dorsal fin has a long base with fifty five to sixty five rays extending from the nape to almost the caudal fin.
-The anal and dorsal fins do not have spines or isolated finlets toward the caudal fin.
-The caudal fin is deeply forked; the pectoral fins are greater than 50% of the head length; and. the pelvic fins are short.
-The lateral line is sharply arched over the pectoral fins.
+They have large mouths with numerous small teeth in bands on their jaws and a patch of small oval teeth on their tongue.
+Their anal fin has a long base with 25 to 31 rays and a concave anterior outer edge extending nearly to the caudal fin.
+Their dorsal fin has a long base with 55 to 65 rays extending from the nape to almost the caudal fin.
+Their anal and dorsal fins have no spines or isolated finlets toward the caudal fin.
+Their caudal fin is deeply forked; their pectoral fins are greater than 50% of the head length; and their pelvic fins are short.
+Their lateral line is sharply arched over the pectoral fins.
 They are covered with small smooth scales.

-The Dolphinfish are an oceanic pelagic species, preferring water temperatures between 21oC and 30oC, that frequent inshore waters as voracious predators in search of smaller fish focusing on flyingflish, herrings, jacks, mackerels, mullets, small tunas and squid.
-In turn they preyed upon by various marlin, sailfish, sharks, swordfish, tuna and sea birds.
+The Dolphinfish are an oceanic pelagic species found predominantly on the surface but also at depths up to 840 feet.
+They reach a maximum length of 2.3 meters (6 feet 11 inches) and weight of 39.6 kg (87 pounds), the current IGFA angling record caught in Costa Rica waters in 1976.
+They prefer water temperatures between 21oC and 30oC frequently found in inshore waters.
+They are voracious predators in search of smaller fish focusing on flyingfish, herrings, jacks, mackerels, mullets, small tuna, and squid.
+In turn they are preyed upon by marlins, sailfish, sharks, swordfish, tuna, and sea birds.
 They are known to congregate under floating objects.
-They are found predominantly on the surface but also to depths up to 255 meters (840 feet).
-They reach a maximum length of 230 cm (83 inches) and 39.6 kg (87 pounds; the current IFGA angling record caught in Costa Rican waters in 1976).
-A Dorado Weight from Length Conversion Table has been included in this website to allow the accurate determination of fish weight from length so these fish can be returned to the ocean unharmed (strongly recommended).
-Reproduction is oviparous and occurs year round in open waters with each female releasing 58,000 to 1.5 million eggs two or three times a year.
-The Dolphinfish is an exceedingly fast growing species with a life span of only four years.
+Reproduction is oviparous and occurs year-round in open waters with each female releasing 58,000 to 1.5 million eggs two or three times a year.
+They are an exceedingly fast growing species with a lifespan of only four years.

-The Dolphinfish is a fairly easy fish to identify due to the coloration and body shape, however, it is similar to the Pompano Dolphinfish, Coryphaena equselis (body depth greater than 25% of standard length; pectoral fins less than one-half the length of the head).
+The Dolphinfish is fairly easy to identify due to the coloration and shape of its body, however, it is similar to the Pompano Dolphinfish, Coryphaena equiselis (body depth greater than 25% of standard length; pectoral fins less than half the head length).